fgmcolas/hangman_nightbot/README.md

-# Hangman Game API - Hearthstone Edition
+# Hanged man Game API - Hearthstone Edition

 This project is a simple API for playing a Hangman game with words from the **Hearthstone** universe.
 Players guess letters, and the API responds with the current state of the word until it is fully guessed.